cindyvu4/505Lab2/README.md

 # 505Lab2
-Map of Seattle bike network, parks, and neighborhoods
+Map of Seattle bike networks, parks, and neighborhoods